Sup3rFire/Anti-Nuker/README.md

 # discord.js Anti Nuker

-This template was designed to be an easy way to start off a discord.js bot with a few essential features that would probably be made anyways.
+This is a basic discord.js anti nuker

 ## Warning